bird-house/birdhouse-docs/docs/source/communication.rst

 Newsletter
 ----------

-To be informed about the main progress in the birdhouse development as well as related information you can subscribe to our newsletter.
+To be informed about the main progress in the birdhouse development as well as related information you can subscribe to our newsletter_.

 Wiki